-Exmouth obtains water from a lens of fresh water overlaying highly saline water beneath Cape Range.
+Exmouth obtains water from a lens of freshwater overlying highly saline water beneath Cape Range.
 Pre-treatment of water includes fluoridation and chlorination.
 The water is hard and high in calcium.

-All towns throughout the Gascoyne generate their own electricity through diesel; gas; or a combination of diesel and gas generation plant; solar; and wind power.
+All towns throughout the Gascoyne generate their own electricity through diesel, gas; or a combination of diesel and gas generation plants, solar, and wind power.
 Horizon Power is the supply authority for the region.

 Coral Bay has a new power station comprising seven low-load diesel engines generating a firm capacity of 1.5 MW.
 Three 275 KW wind turbines augment supplies by up to 45%.

 Gascoyne Junction is serviced by a diesel generating station owned and operated by Energy Generation Pty Ltd. Horizon Power maintains the distribution to consumers.
 The firm capacity generated at the station is 243 KW.